Randomised controlled trial (RCT)

 How it works

-In an RCT, participants are randomly assigned to a treatment or control group by a computer or a researcher.
-This random assignment helps to ensure that both groups are similar in terms of age, health, and other factors.
-The treatment group receives the new treatment, while the control group receives the standard or placebo treatment.
-Researchers then compare the outcomes of both groups, such as how many people experience side effects or how well they respond to treatment.
+In an RCT, participants are randomly assigned to either the treatment group or the control group.
+This random assignment helps ensure that the two groups are similar in terms of age, health, and other factors.
+The treatment group receives the new treatment, while the control group receives the standard treatment.
+Researchers then compare the outcomes of the two groups to see if the new treatment is effective.

 Why it matters